Keith Schroeder writes The Wealthy Accountant blog and has 30 years of experience in the tax field.

 Ads for EdenPURE portable infrared heaters promise energy savings of up to 50 percent.
-This article will examine the claims made by EdenPURE’s manufacturer and expose what many claim is a scam.
+This article will examine the claims made by EdenPURE’s manufacturer and expose their lies.

 Extraordinary claims require extraordinary proof.
 If a simple electric space heater can cut energy consumption by 50 percent, then the government may wish to promote the product with tax incentives in order to break America’s dependence on foreign oil.